Breaking Announcement - July 1, 2013: The

 built an industry-leading reputation for quality, dependability and design,

 becoming the second largest domestic manufacturer of snowmobiles and a

 leading employer in Minnesota’s beautiful Central Lakes Area.
 Scorpion

 Trails is dedicated to the memory of that amazing time and the men and women

-of the Cuyuna Range who made it happen.
+of the Cuyuna Lakes who made it happen.